-Survey results suggest that Directors of Grants put a wide range of professional skills to use.
+Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, skills in Budget Management, Grant Management, Project Management, and Grant Writing are correlated to pay that is above average.
 At the other end of the pay range are skills like Government Grants, Data Management, and Grant Writing.
-Most people familiar with Grant Management also know Budget Management.
+It is often found that people who know Grant Management are also skilled in Budget Management.

 Pay by Experience Level for Director, Grants